karlstolley/wsi/syllabus/_projects/project-01.md

-The system you shape will have two core public components: a web-based user interface for managing and interacting with the system itself, and a data API for integrating with other systems within (and potentially outside) and organization.
+The system you shape will have two core public components: a web-based user interface for managing and interacting with the system itself, and a data API for integrating with other systems within (and potentially outside) an organization.

 Internally, your system will have or rely upon at least three components: a structured data store, consumption of a free (if rate-limited) relevant API providing supplemental data, and a server-side